Metal Search

 Preventing Galvanic Corrosion

 The logical way to prevent galvanic corrosion is to only use similar metals in any structure or assembly.
 However, this is a tall order, given that many different metals might need to be combined to meet engineering specifications.
 An aluminum fastener might not have the strength to hold a large aluminum assembly.
-This leads to the second option: using a compatible metal, such as stainless steel, to minimize galvanic corrosion risk.
-The compatibility of metal types can be seen in the following chart.

 Alt: Chart of what galvanic corrosion risks are in metal pairings.

-In some cases, the specifications of a project demand that two incompatible metals be used in the same assembly, leading to potential bimetallic corrosion.
 For example, aluminum might be the only metal that is both light and cost-effective for a large assembly, while stainless steel might be the only commonly available fastener with the necessary tensile strength.

 However, mechanical isolation is a temporary measure against bimetallic corrosion.
 Plastic and Teflon fasteners can stiffen and crack over time.

 A more lasting solution is isolating the metals through coatings, like anodizing aluminum versus powder coating stainless steel fittings, which is informed by the galvanic series.

-Hot-dipped galvanized steel fasteners also follow this principle, but the zinc coatings, which are lower in the galvanic series, can be removed during installation, making this a less reliable solution for preventing bimetallic corrosion on metallic structures.
+Hot-dipped galvanized steel fasteners also follow this principle, but the zinc coating, which is lower in the galvanic series, can be removed during installation, making this a less reliable solution for preventing severe galvanic corrosion on metallic structures.

-Finally, the use of sacrificial anodes, based on the galvanic series, offers another method to mitigate galvanic corrosion.
+Finally, the use of sacrificial anodes, based on the galvanic series, offers another method to minimize galvanic corrosion.
 Metal watercraft often use a less noble or more anodic metal block, like zinc or magnesium alloy, deliberately contacting both the hull and seawater.
 This sacrificial block, lower in the galvanic series, will corrode before the hull, actively helping to prevent corrosion of the metallic structures while it deteriorates.

 Industrial Metal Service is an expert aluminum and metal supplier that ships nationwide.
 IMS provides structural 6061 aluminum, cast aluminum tooling plates, and a variety of copper, brass, bronze, stainless steel, cupronickel, nickel alloys, and other metals.
-Whatever your metal needs are, we have you covered.
-Call or request a quote today.